Best Ski Resorts in Romania [2024-2025 Winter Season Update]

 If you are looking for recommendations on my side, I think that the best choices for accommodation in Poiana Brasov are Hotel Crisalpin or Pension Pantheon.

-However, the fact that this resort is so close to the city of Brasov (just 14km between them), it would also make sense to find something in Brasov and drive from there to Poiana for the day, or take a bus or even a taxi.
+However, the fact that this resort is so close to the city of Brasov (just 14km between them), gives you the option to find accommodation in Brasov.
+If you’re there for winter sports only, though, it’s better to book your stay in Poiana Brasov to avoid the commute.

-They also offer a points-based pricing system (other options available too – check here) and the prices for this season are as follows:
+The ski slopes in Poiana Brasov also follow a points-based pricing system (other options available too – check here) and the prices for this season are as follows:

 Points per cardPrice – AdultsPrice – Children